kevint543/video-behavioral-rating/README.md

 # video-behavioral-rating
-create a continuous rating for a video clip
+create a continuous rating for a video clip.

 This MATLAB-based behavioral rating tool can allow you to play a video and do the simultaneous rating with a mouse or touchpad.

 The temoral resolution of the rating can be assign, but no faster than the FPS of that video.